rigetti/pyquil/docs/source/the_quantum_computer.rst

 =============================================================

-As mentioned above, pyQuil is designed such that code based on a ``QuantumComputer`` can be used in more or less the same way, regardless if it is based on a QVM or QPU.
+As mentioned above, pyQuil is designed such that code based on a ``QuantumComputer`` can be used in more or less the same way, regardless of whether it is based on a QVM or QPU.
 However, depending on which you are using, the subcompoments have additional features worth knowing about.

 For instance, if your code targets a QVM, ``qc.qam`` will be a :py:class:`~pyquil.api.QVM``` instance, and ``qc.compiler`` will